amdad121/ramadan-countdown/readme.txt

 == Description ==

 This is the plugin where you can get the Ramadan Timetable with Countdown.
-It us easy to use.
-It has a widget & shortcode. you can use with your choice.
+It is easy to use and has a widget and shortcode that you can use as you please.

-If you want to use as a shortcode. just put on the code where you want to show :-
+If you want to use it as a shortcode. just put on the code where you want to show:-
-<pre><code>[rdcd_countdown]</code></pre>
+<code>[rdcd_countdown]</code>
 or
-<pre><code>[rdcd_timetable]</code></pre>
+<code>[rdcd_timetable]</code>

 == Frequently Asked Questions ==

 = What is this? =

-This is a plugin for showing Ramadan Countdown on your website.
+This is a plugin that shows Ramadan Countdown on your website.

 = How to use it? =